epfl-ada/ada-2021-project-escouade/README.md

 - (Blechdel test)

 ### Methods
-- On the Quotebank Dataset : "movies" NLP or extract the category on the URLs to have the quotes of interest !
-- Wikidata : extract characteristics of people (genre, age, professional field, etc)
+Before response to these questions we need to select relevant elements for each dataset.
+For Quotebank dataset, we decide to use the keyword "movies" and "cinema" to extract quotes of interest.
+Moreover we use also the category "movies" on the URLs.
+For Wikidata, we need to extract characteristics of quote's author and movie's actor and producer.
+The variables of interest are gender, age and professional field.
+Finally, for IMDB dataset, we need movie's ratings, movie's actor and producer.

+In order to response to these question some tools need to be use.

 ### Proposed timeline